Jira for Test Management: Options, Challenges, and Solutions

 7. Improved transparency

-Many teams have multiple stakeholders that want to easily understand testing progress—not to mention your team should also want to track their progress.
-Communicating QA metrics like test coverage, test completion status, or test reliability should be easy or even automatic—such as through scheduled reporting.
-An add-on should improve transparency with your stakeholders and the rest of the organization, whether the add-on is built on top of Jira or syncs to a dedicated test management platform outside of Jira.
+Many teams have multiple stakeholders that want to understand testing progress—not to mention your QA team should also want to track their progress.
+Communicating QA metrics like test coverage, test completion status, or test reliability should be easy or even automatic through scheduled reporting

 In This Article: